Are You Okay Or Are You An Eldest Daughter?

 Advertisement

-All over the internet, creators have been sharing their grievances about how being the oldest daughter is the biggest scam of all, criticizing the invisible labor you undertake when you are not only the first-born, but also a woman.
+All over the internet, creators have been sharing their grievances about how being the eldest daughter is the biggest scam of all, criticising the invisible labour you undertake when you are not only the first-born but also a woman.
 One TikTok shows a creator with a weary expression on her face and the caption: "POV: you’re the eldest daughter and you just mediated an argument between your sister, your mom, and your dad."
 In another video, a creator says: "So we’ve already accepted that oldest daughters are the unappreciated backbone of the family?"
-Others talk about sacrifices made along the way, such as acting as second parents to their siblings, lamenting how they "[were] literally the trial run for [their] parents" or commenting "we should start a support group."
-The hashtag #EldestDaughterSyndrome — where TikTok users unpack supposedly common personality traits that affect first-born daughters, such as perfectionism, people-pleasing, guilt complexes, control issues, and jealousy — has amassed 7.8 million views.
+Others talk about sacrifices made along the way, such as acting as second parents to their siblings, lamenting how they "[were] literally the trial run for [their] parents" or commenting "we should start a support group".
+The hashtag #EldestDaughterSyndrome – where TikTok users unpack supposedly common personality traits that affect first-born daughters, such as perfectionism, people-pleasing, guilt complexes, control issues and jealousy – has amassed 7.8 million views.

-"Until fairly recently, the importance of siblings in terms of individual children’s psychological development and birth order was neglected by researchers, despite the fact that in both the U.K. and the U.S., around 80% of children still grow up with at least one brother or sister," says Louise Tyler, a BACP-accredited counselor based in the U.K. "In fact, these things are now seen to be significant.
-Personality is shaped by a mixture of genetics, upbringing, societal expectations, environment, life experiences, and health.
+"Until fairly recently, the importance of siblings in terms of individual children’s psychological development and birth order was neglected by researchers, despite the fact that in both the UK and the US, around 80% of children still grow up with at least one brother or sister," says Louise Tyler, a counsellor.
+"In fact, these things are now seen to be significant.
+Personality is shaped by a mixture of genetics, upbringing, societal expectations, environment, life experiences and health.
 Even the upbringing aspect is relevant, as each child will be born and raised in a specific set of circumstances at any given time in the life of the family."

 Advertisement